VR-FuseNet: A Fusion of Heterogeneous Fundus Data and Explainable Deep Network for Diabetic Retinopathy Classification: Explainable Artificial Intelligence (XAI)

 \subsubsection{Insights Derived from XAI Analysis}

 \Cref{Figure XAI} shows the activation patterns of different Transfer Learning (TL) models for Diabetic Retinopathy using various XAI techniques.
 All models show consistent activation around the critical regions of the retina, especially around the lesions, microaneurysms or hemorrhages.
-GradCAM shows big and widespread activation across the retina, highlighting multiple affected areas but sometimes going beyond the most relevant regions.
-GradCAM++ generates more focused and precise heatmaps, concentrating on specific regions with higher pathological relevance.
-LayerCAM shows broader activation but still focuses on the significant areas, so even peripheral signs of the disease are considered.
-ScoreCAM spreads attention more evenly across the retinal surface, capturing general structural patterns while keeping a reasonable focus on disease-prone areas.
-FasterScoreCAM shows sharper and more confident activation in highly affected regions, pinpointing potential lesions with higher accuracy.
-Across the models, GradCAM and GradCAM++ highlight the key pathological regions, LayerCAM has a wider but still targeted focus.
-ScoreCAM and FasterScoreCAM are similar but have different focal points, FasterScoreCAM prioritizes the areas of higher confidence.
+Grad-CAM shows big and widespread activation across the retina, highlighting multiple affected areas but sometimes going beyond the most relevant regions.
+Grad-CAM++ generates more focused and precise heatmaps, concentrating on specific regions with higher pathological relevance.
+Layer-CAM shows broader activation but still focuses on the significant areas, so even peripheral signs of the disease are considered.
+Score-CAM spreads attention more evenly across the retinal surface, capturing general structural patterns while keeping a reasonable focus on disease-prone areas.
+Faster Score-CAM shows sharper and more confident activation in highly affected regions, pinpointing potential lesions with higher accuracy.
+Across the models, Grad-CAM and Grad-CAM++ highlight the key pathological regions, Layer-CAM has a wider but still targeted focus.
+Score-CAM and Faster Score-CAM are similar but have different focal points, Faster Score-CAM prioritizes the areas of higher confidence.
 The results show that despite the variations, the TL models recognize the same regions of interest, so they can consistently detect the signs of Diabetic Retinopathy.
 The variations in the heatmap distribution emphasize the importance of choosing the right XAI method to get the most reliable and interpretable insights from deep learning models in medical diagnosis.